- Public Works

 - Get involved in emergency preparedness and response in their own communities

 In addition to existing Ready materials, ReadyWisconsin has created new materials for both adults and children with puzzles, games and more:

 - Localized hazard-specific public service announcements

-ReadyWisconsin serves as a one-stop shop for citizen preparedness information by also providing links to other relevant national, state and volunteer agencies.
+ReadyWisconsin serves as a one-stop shop for citizen preparedness information.
+It also provides links to other relevant national, state and volunteer agencies.

 Current Watches, Warnings & Advisories

 Wisconsin Emergency Management coordinates effective disaster response and recovery efforts in support of local governments.
 Through planning, training and exercising, we prepare ourselves, our citizens and response personnel to minimize the loss of lives and property.
 The process of emergency management involves four phases: mitigation, preparedness, response, and recovery.

 The Center for Disease Control and Prevention Emergency Flood Preparedness and Response provides info, so know how to protect your personal health and safety during and after a flood.

-The Wisconsin Department of Transportation offers travel information and alerts or dial 511 for free real-time travel conditions
+The Wisconsin Department of Transportation offers travel information and alerts.
+Dial 511 for free real-time travel conditions.

 Drainage System Maintenance

 If you do not have flood insurance, talk to your insurance agent.
 Most homeowners’ insurance policies do not cover damage from floods.
 Flood insurance is only available to those participating communities in the National Flood Insurance Program (NFIP).
 Because of our floodplain management programs that attempt to protect us from multiple flooding hazards, Kenosha County is part of the NFIP.
 Residents are able to obtain flood insurance.

 Be sure to check your policy to ensure you have adequate coverage.
 Usually, these policies cover the building structure, but not the contents.
 Contents coverage can also be obtained by asking.
 There is a 30-day waiting period before flood insurance coverage becomes effective.
 Plan ahead.
 Do not wait until a flood is predicted before purchasing flood insurance.
 If you are building inside the floodplain, purchasing flood insurance is mandatory if you use a federally regulated/insured bank for a loan.

 Natural & Beneficial Functions